Recycling and Waste Minimization

 Wentworth offers extensive recycling services on campus.

-The Green Team sorts through trash bags to recover recyclables, as part of the “Garbology” event on campus.
-To read the full article, click here.
+Students sort through trash bags to recover recyclables, as part of the “Garbology” event on campus.

 Minimizing Waste on Campus

-Single-stream collection areas for paper, corrugated cardboard, glass, plastics and metals are provided in every residence hall and many academic buildings on campus.
+Zero-sort collection areas for paper, corrugated cardboard, glass, plastics and metals are provided in every residence hall and many academic buildings on campus.
 Additionally, Wentworth also accepts food and clothing donations, and collects E-waste such as batteries and electronics.
-Wentworth has also been a participant in Recyclemania, a nationwide recycling competition, for three years.
-In 2012, 70,000 pounds of materials were diverted over 10 weeks.
-The most recent addition to the waste diversion program are material re-use shelves in the architecture studios.
-Here, students may take and leave unwanted materials to use for projects and model-making.
+Material re-use shelves are available in the architecture studios and at the MassArt Re-Store bin adjacent to the Info Hub in Flanagan Campus Center.
+Got something that is re-usable?
+Post it on social media using #WITFree and place it in the Re-Store bin!

-Daily collections are managed through Wentworth’s award-winning recycling program, Project STRIVE, which has been in existence for over 20 years.
+Daily collections are managed through Wentworth’s award-winning recycling program, Project STRIVE, which has been operational for 30 years.
 Students from Boston Public School’s “School-to-Career” program collect recyclable materials around campus and clean and sort them for hauling.
 This program has employed over 2,500 students and has won numerous awards at the local, state, and national level.
 Project STRIVE has become a regional model for career training for students with special needs.